Audio-to-Blog/webaudioblog/README.md

 ## Usage (Local)

-1. Navigate to the service url (see above) in your web browser.
+1. Navigate to the service url in your web browser.
+If you do not have your own, use https://blogger.sanjeev.one/ .
 2. Click on the "Choose File" button to select a file for upload.
 3. Click on the "Upload" button to upload the selected file to the AWS S3 bucket.
 4. Once the file is uploaded, you will receive a message confirming the successful upload and the filename.